LetsChatItUpWithChatGPT/TeamAgreement/README.md

-# TeamAgreement
+# Team Agreement

+## Cooperation Plan:
-## Cooperation Plan: Donna Ada, Hayden Cooper, Kao Saelor, Kenya Womack, Reece Renninger, Tricia Sawyer
+## Donna Ada, Hayden Cooper, Kao Saelor, Kenya Womack, Reece Renninger, Tricia Sawyer

 **What are the key strengths of each person on the team?**